-- 1. Dry detention basins are sized to temporarily store the volume of runoff required to provide flood protection up to the flood mitigation storm. - 2.
-Routing calculations must be used to demonstrate that the storage volume and outlet structure configuration complies with Section 3.3.2 of the Stormwater Design Criteria Manual.
+- Dry detention basins are sized to temporarily store the volume of runoff required to provide flood protection up to the flood mitigation storm. - Routing calculations must be used to demonstrate that the storage volume and outlet structure configuration complies with Section 3.3.2 of the Drainage Design Criteria Manual.
 Water Quality storage volume is not permitted to count toward the required storage volume for the other three storm events.
-See Section 1.0 of the Water Quality Technical Manual and Section 2.0 of the Hydraulics Technical Manual for procedures on the design of detention storage. - 3.
-Private Detention Basins shall be designed with a 10-foot wide unobstructed maintenance access around the entire perimeter of the pond. - 4.
-Public Detention Basins shall be designed with a 20-foot wide unobstructed maintenance access around the entire perimeter of the pond. - 5.
-No earthen (grassed) embankment slopes shall exceed 4:1.
-Concrete lined embankment slopes shall not exceed 2:1 slopes.
-Vertical walls may be allowed, but must be structurally designed to account for inundation of the base and drawdown upon pond draining, and must have a six-foot security fence at the top. - 6.
-The side slope for any excavated detention basin, which is not in rock shall not exceed a 4:1 slope. - 7.
-A freeboard of 1-foot will be required between the flood mitigation storm water surface elevation and top of bank. - 8.
-A calculation summary shall be provided on construction plans as found on computation sheet 10-1 or equivalent.
+See Section 1.0 of the Water Quality Technical Manual and Section 2.0 of the Hydraulics Technical Manual for procedures on the design of detention storage. - Private Detention Basins shall be designed with a 10 foot wide maintenance access around the entire perimeter of the pond. - Public Detention Basins shall be designed with a 20 foot wide maintenance access around the entire perimeter of the pond. - No earthen (grassed) embankment slopes shall exceed 4:1. - A freeboard of 1 foot will be required between the flood mitigation storm water surface elevation and top of bank. - A calculation summary shall be provided on construction plans as found on computation sheet 10-1 or equivalent.
 For detailed calculations of unit hydrograph studies, a separate report shall be provided for review and referenced on the construction plans.
-Stage-storage-discharge values shall be tabulated and flow calculations for discharge structures shall be shown on the construction plans. - 9.
-An emergency spillway shall be provided at the flood mitigation maximum storage elevation with sufficient capacity to convey the conveyance storm inflow rates with six inches of freeboard.
-Spillway requirements must also meet all appropriate state and Federal criteria. - 10.
-The emergency spillway shall be constructed of concrete, unless the City Engineer or his designee approves alternative materials. - 11.
-All detention basins shall be stabilized against significant erosion.
+Stage-storage-discharge values shall be tabulated and flow calculations for discharge structures shall be shown on the construction plans. - An emergency spillway shall be provided at the flood mitigation maximum storage elevation with sufficient capacity to convey the conveyance storm inflow rates with six inches of freeboard.
+Spillway requirements must also meet all appropriate state and Federal criteria. - All detention basins shall be stabilized against significant erosion. - Design calculations will be provided for all spillways and outlet structures. - Storage and dam safety design may be subject to the requirements of the Texas Dam Safety Program (see iSWM Program Guidance) based on the volume, dam height, and level of hazard. - Riprap-protected slopes shall be no steeper than 2:1. - Geotechnical slope stability analysis is recommended for slopes greater than 10 feet in height. - The emergency spillway shall be constructed of concrete, unless the City Engineer approves alternative materials. - The embankment crown width shall be at least 12-feet wide for public detention ponds and 8-ft wide for private detention ponds, and shall be determined based on a geotechnical investigation of the detention facility site. - Security fencing with a minimum height of 6 feet shall encompass the detention storage area if the velocity, depth, or slopes create a potentially dangerous condition.
+The fence shall be designed so as to allow access for maintenance and so as not to restrict stormwater flow into or out of the detention basin.
+The requirements of this section only apply to publicly maintained ponds only.